"For God so loved the world that he gave his only Son,

 may not perish but have eternal life.

 It was Hebrew Scripture that referred to one God, the Lord God of Israel, in contrast to other ancient civilizations.
 Ten key themes in Hebrew Scripture, our Old Testament of the Bible, reveal much about the Lord God: there is only one God, the Lord God of Israel; the goodness of God's creation and the world; God's undying love for his creation mankind in spite of man's sin and disobedience; God presides with justice and mercy; God is active in history; God makes covenants with the community of Israel, his chosen people; the proper response to God's covenant is obedience to the traditions and institutions of Israel; the necessity of human response to God through praise and prayer; the beginning of wisdom is Fear of the Lord and to Trust in God; and finally, there is hope through prophecy of the coming Messiah.

 It is not until the New Testament when Jesus the Messiah reveals the mystery of God the Father, Jesus Christ the Son, and the Holy Spirit.
 St. Matthew first refers to your "Heavenly Father" in the Sermon on the Mount (5:16) and urges us to "Be perfect, as your Heavenly Father is perfect" (Matthew 5:48).
 In the Great Commission, Jesus calls on the Apostles to "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit" (Matthew 28:19).
 It is St. John who calls God the Father (John 6:27), and records Jesus stating "I and the Father are One" (John 10:30).
+It is God the Father who is "rich in mercy" (Ephesians 2:4).
 Here are representative biblical quotes of the Lord God the Father, Creator of Heaven and Earth.